Adrenergic receptor autoantibodies

-Cardiovascular diseases and events:
+Cardiovascular diseases and events

 Circulating autoantibodies to adrenergic receptors have been identified in numerous heart diseases and cardiac symptoms.
 Laboratory models have revealed a mechanism by which adrenergic autoantibodies accomplish their effects on the cardiovascular system.
 “Beta1 autoantibodies trigger conformational changes in the receptor, attenuate receptor internalization.
 The combination of these two properties can result in bimodal effects on receptor activity that are meaningful for basal activity and chronotropic catecholamine responses of human cardiomyocytes.”

 Beta-1 adrenergic receptors are the primary receptor of the heart and, therefore, autoantibodies to these receptors have been tied to many different heart diseases.

 Autoantibodies to β_{1}-adrenergic receptors are linked to chronic heart failure.
 However, it has been proposed that both β_{1}-adrenergic receptor polymorphisms and autoantibodies could be working together in the development of chronic heart failure.
 Cardiomyopathy due to autoimmune dysregulation and production of autoantibodies has been seen in humans and reproduced in animal models.
 In rabbit models, increased expression of autoantibodies has been directly correlated with induction of atrial fibrillation.
 In canine models inoculated with adrenergic autoantibodies, it has been shown that beta blockers can negate certain cardiac arrhythmias.
 Refractory Hypertension associated with autoantibodies to beta1-adrenergic receptors has been documented in diabetic patients.

 While the exact pathophysiology of Chagas disease is not completely understood, some models have shown that an overstimulation of the immune system causes production of adrenergic autoantibodies.
 Current research is trying to determine the exact role of these autoantibodies and whether they correlate with the symptomatology of Chagas disease.

+Specific conditions

 Postural Orthostatic Tachycardia Syndrome

 The Heart Rhythm Institute at the University of Oklahoma points to an autoimmune basis in a condition that presents as chronic malfunction of the autonomic nervous system.
 The work of endocrinology labs have correlated autoantibodies to the beta-adrenergic receptors with postural orthostatic tachycardia syndrome (POTS).

 Doctors compare the level of disability seen in POTS to the quality of life experienced in conditions like chronic obstructive pulmonary disease (COPD) or congestive heart failure.
 With the vast and vague symptomatology, and no previously known etiology, diagnosis and treatment proved elusive and challenging.
 The identification of these antibodies and the development of better testing provide hope for more targeted therapies and better treatment outcomes.